SteveSandersonMS/dotnet-ai-workshop/instructions/4_LanguageModels_Part1.md

 IChatClient innerChatClient = new OllamaChatClient(new Uri("http://localhost:11434"), "llama3.1")
 ```

-On `llama3.1`, it will produce good `PropertyDetails` data about 50% of the time.
+On `llama3.1`, it will produce good `PropertyDetails` JSON data about 90% of the time, which is good but maybe not good enough for real use.
+And if you try out a much smaller model, by swapping `"llama3.1"` for `"phi3:mini"`, it will fail to produce compliant JSON most of the time, so you'll usually get no output.

 The problem is that smaller models aren't very good at understanding JSON schema - the concept is too formal and abstract.
 They are much better at understanding an *example* of the JSON you want them to return.

 So, replace this code: